martinnirtl/otel-demo/README.md

 ## WIP ~~Get Hands-on Experience~~

-If you want to get some hands-on experience in instrumenting NodeJS apps, check out the [instrumentation tutorial](https://github.com/martinnirtl/otel-demo/tree/master/docs/instrumentation-tutorial).
+If you want to get some hands-on experience in instrumenting NodeJS apps and using Dynatrace, check out the `tutorial` branch.

 ### Having problems or facing issues?